kjs452/Evolve5Sims/uni/README.md

                                            ###
                                           ####

+        uni331.txt.gz               snapshot on mar 31 no change uni401.txt.gz               snapshot on apr 1 no change

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'
 ```